TayHobbs/S3D/README.rst

 s3deploy also contains a delete command, s3delete.

-Currently this deletes the entire contents of your S3 bucket.
-It takes your aws access key, aws secret key, and the name of the bucket to delete from.
+This deletes the entire contents of your S3 bucket, unless you pass it a prefix or a list of files to ignore.
+It takes your aws access key, aws secret key, the name of the bucket to delete from, the prefix of the directory to delete from, and a list of files to ignore.

+if you pass both a list of files to ignore and a prefix, the prefix will be appended to all the files to ignore, otherwise these files will not be ignored and deleted anyway.
+So if you want to ignore `important_file.txt` in the `stuff/` prefix but wish to delete everything else in the `stuff/` prefix, simply pass `-d stuff -i important_file.txt` to the command.
+The file to ignore will become `stuff/important_file.txt`.

 Example usage of s3delete: